mitchpaulus/neobem/README.md

 If so, Neobem is what you have always wanted.

-At is core, Neobem is a command line application that follows the Unix principle of doing one thing and doing it well.
+At its core, Neobem is a command line application that follows the Unix principle of doing one thing and doing it well.
 That thing is compiling an expressive programming syntax into building energy simulation input.